brenolf/my.self/README.md

 });
 ```

-Is going to result in the following view:
+Is going to result into the following page:

 ![Result](https://cloud.githubusercontent.com/assets/1520534/6429536/61a49034-bfb7-11e4-927d-8a3fc71631ec.png)